 - 1/2 to 1 cup crunchy noodles (I use Chang's) (Note 3)

-Combine the Vinaigrette ingredients in a jar and shake.
+Combine the Dressing ingredients in a jar and shake.
 Set aside for 10 minutes or so for the flavours to meld.

-Place the Salad ingredients together in a large bowl.
+Place the Salad ingredients together in a large bowl along with half the crunchy noodles.
 Drizzle over dressing then toss.
 (Note 4)

 3. You can buy crunchy fried noodles in the Asian section of supermarkets.
 I don't even know if you can get them in Asian grocery stores!
 They are cheap - just over $1 for a packet.
 You can use any crunchy fried noodles - thick or thin.
 I use a brand called Chang's (yellow packet).